wslisam/Sorting-Algorithms-Visualizer/README.md

 *   **Data Patterns Impact:** You can change the initial data to be *Random*, *Nearly Sorted*, or *Reversed*.
 This is crucial for understanding Best Case vs. Worst Case scenarios.
 Watch how Insertion Sort breezes through "Nearly Sorted" data, but struggles with "Reversed" data!
 *   **Bilingual Support:** Easily toggle between English and Traditional Chinese (繁中) to learn in the language you are most comfortable with.
 *   **Code Implementations:** View the actual Python and C++ code right next to the visualization.

-## 📚 Algorithms Covered

-1.  **Bubble Sort:** Great for learning the absolute basics of swapping elements, but notoriously slow for large datasets.
-2.  **Insertion Sort:** Mimics how you sort playing cards in your hand.
-Pay attention to how it shifts elements instead of doing full swaps!
-3.  **Merge Sort:** A powerful "Divide and Conquer" algorithm.
-Watch how it splits the array down to single elements and merges them back together.

 ## 🛠️ How to Use